mjromper/qlik-auth-telegram/README.md

 ### Installation of this module

 * Launch PowerShell in Administrator mode (right-click and select Run As Administrator)
-* Create and change directory to an empty directory, i.e. C:\TempO365
+* Create and change directory to an empty directory, i.e. C:\TelegramTemp

 ```powershell
     mkdir \TelegramTemp; cd \TelegramTemp